 b.
 All phenomena arise and cease in response to causes and conditions.
 Although we have confidence that the patterns of arising and ceasing of experience can be discerned through the practice of introspection using mindfulness and investigation, we are also aware that our habits and instincts bias and distort what we choose to investigate and the conclusions we draw from those practices.
 We supplement these practices with observations that are informed by knowledge of these biases so we can see things as they are.

 c.
-The Buddha made three important observations about the nature of things as they are; in Pali, yatha-bhuta nyana-dassana, which is literally translated as "knowledge and vision of things as they are."
-The first of these observations is dukkha; there is suffering.
+The Buddha made three important observations about the nature of things as they are. in Pali, yatha-bhuta nyana-dassana, is literally translated as "knowledge and vision of things as they are."
+The first of these observations is that there is suffering, dukkha.
 This is the first insight which became the First Noble Truth.
-The second insight is anicca(impermanence of all constructed phenomena), and anatta (not-self, the self is just another impermanent constructed phenomena).
+Suffering can be experienced to arise and pass away.
+This is the second insight, anicca, the impermanence of all constructed phenomena.
+Buddha's third insight, is termed anatta, not self, which is the idea that the self is just another impermanent constructed phenomena.

 a.
 The community of practitioners, the sangha, was/is more egalitarian than hierarchical.
 Recognizing that humans are inclined to organize themselves hierarchically, we aspire to an organization based on the moral and personal characteristics exhibited by a serious practitioner of the path.
 Each follower is encouraged not to believe any point of doctrine until they see for themselves that it is true for them.